A tequila-filled, boozy beach pop-up is coming to the shores of Toronto this summer | Dished

-Escape to the tropics at this tequila-infused beach club pop-up coming to Toronto this summer.
+Escape to the tropics at Playa Patrón, a tequila-infused beach club pop-up coming to Calgary this summer.

-Playa Patrón is bringing the heat, sounds, and flavours of Mexico to Toronto’s Trillium Park, featuring a daytime brunch experience and nighttime tropical vibes with a DJ blasting all the house tunes.
+This fun-filled party is bringing the heat, sounds, and flavours of Mexico to Calgary’s Waterfront Park from July 28 to 31.

+Featuring a daytime brunch experience and nighttime tropical vibes with a DJ blasting all the house tunes, you’ll be transported instantly to Tulum, Mexico.

 Here’s what you can expect: